eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Verifies that the PID key or the attestation key is protected by the WSCD**

 Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for the PID or their new attestation is indeed protected by that WSCD.
 [Topic 9] describes how the PID Provider or Attestation Provider can obtain a so-called proof of association from the WSCD.
-This proof of association proves that the WSCD described in the WUA protects both the WUA public key and the public key of the PID or the new attestation.
+This proof of association proves that the WSCD described in the WUA protects both the WUA private key and the private key of the PID or the new attestation.

-##### 6.6.2.4 PID Provider or Attestation Provider verifies that Wallet Unit is not suspended or revoked
+##### 6.6.2.4 PID Provider or Attestation Provider verifies that WUA is not revoked

 [Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
 If the WUA is valid for longer than 24 hours, it contains revocation information.
-During the lifetime of the Wallet Unit, the Wallet Provider regularly verify that the security of the Wallet Unit is not breached or compromised.
-If the Wallet Unit is no longer secure, the Wallet Provider revokes any WUA that has a remaining validity period of 24 hours or longer.
+During the lifetime of the Wallet Unit, the Wallet Provider regularly verifies that the security of the Wallet Unit is not breached or compromised.
+If the Wallet Unit is no longer secure, the Wallet Provider revokes any of its WUAs that has a remaining validity period of 24 hours or longer.
 If the Wallet Provider uses WUAs with a validity period of less than 24 hours, it stops issuing new WUAs to a Wallet Unit that is no longer secure.
 The WUA thus allows PID Providers, Attestation Providers and Relying Parties to verify that the Wallet Unit is not suspended or revoked.

 [Topic 38] describes Wallet Unit revocation in more detail.